 TLC Board Members

-TLC is governed by a five-member Board of eminent indigenous language specialists, both native speakers and linguists.
+TLC is governed by a six-member Board of eminent indigenous language specialists, both native speakers and linguists.
 The Board of Directors is responsible for the overall direction and decision-making of the organization.
 Directors are elected for two-year terms from candidates nominated from within the Board.
 All of our board members volunteer their time to prevent further language loss.